hoj201/stater_presentation/PITCHME.md

 ---
 #### window generation
-  we wait for $theta$ to exceed 20 degrees.
+  we wait for $\theta$ to exceed 20 degrees.
 Then we wait for it to fall back down.
 That defines a window.

 ---
 ### window processing